Spinometer/spinometer-demo/README.md

 After placing the assets, open `Assets/00_Spinometer/00_App`.
 Now you can run the application.

+## Thanks

+- [opentrack](https://github.com/opentrack/opentrack) authors and maintainers, as we adopted their code of neuralnet tracker module as a crucial part of Spinometer.

 ## License

 The proprietary portions of this software (the implementation of the algorithm for estimating spine posture) are subject to separate license terms from the other parts.
 See [Assets/00_Spinometer/SpinalAlignment/LICENSE.md](Assets/00_Spinometer/SpinalAlignment/LICENSE.md) for more information.

-Other parts are licensed under [The MIT License](https://opensource.org/license/MIT).
+Other parts are licensed under [The ISC License](https://en.wikipedia.org/wiki/ISC_license).